jihadelsayed/superbly/README.md

 and you can chat away for free.
 Using ONLY, a username and a password.

 The app doesn't ask these information:
--Email addresses.
+- Email addresses.
--First name or Last names.
+- First name or Last names.
--Home addresses.
+- Home addresses.
--Or, any other personal info.
+- Or, any other personal info.

 To install:
 1. First, create a Django project.